Olegreg762/Algorithmic_Trading/README.md

 ### The Quadratic Discriminant Analysis Trading Model performed very
 ### simaler the orginal model on terms of actual returns.
-### The stragey predicted mich higher returns than the original.
+### The stragey predicted much higher returns than the original.

 <br><br>

+---

+# $$-Conclusion-$$

+Overall the Quadratic Discriminant Analysis Trading Model performed the best when it came to Actual Returns.<br>
+Although non of the models where very good in their predictions.<br>
+With only slightly better than 50% precision none of the models could be considered particularly useful.

 ---